Dad forced teen daughter to shave head, authorities investigating

 Beauty may be in the eye of the beholder, but one Ohio mother is determined to get justice after her former partner cut off their teenage daughter’s highlighted hair as punishment.

 On Jan.
-31, Christin Johnson of Fostoria took to Facebook to share photos of the shocking haircut that her daughter, Kelsey, was forced to get after visiting her father, Schaffen Frederick, and stepmother, Sarah Murray, The Sun reports.
+31, Christin Johnson of Fostoria took to Facebook to share photos of the shocking haircut that her daughter, Kelsey, was forced to get after visiting her father, Schaffen Frederick, and stepmother, Sarah Murray, Fox4 reports.

 Johnson believes the couple ordered for her hair to be chopped as a punishment for the fresh coloring, which she had recently treated Kelsey to for her birthday.